FunnelKit

 See the list of events that you can track via WooCommerce Google Analytics integration:

-• View items - The user views an item on your store’s product page
+• View item: The user views an item on your store’s product page

 FunnelKit specific events

-• Order bump events - The user accepts the order bump offer on the checkout page and adds it to their cart.
+• Order bump events: The user accepts the order bump offer at checkout and adds it to their cart.

-• Custom funnel event step - The user lands on a specific step of the sales funnel created via FunnelKit.
+• Custom funnel event step: The user reaches a specific step in the sales funnel created with FunnelKit.
 It includes all the pages such as optin page, optin confirmation, sales page, checkout, upsell, downsell and thank you page.

-FunnelKit has the ability to track site-wide events as well as each step in your sales funnels activated on your website.
+FunnelKit can track site-wide events and each step in your sales funnels on your website.

-FunnelKit is compatible with both the UA and GA4 integration.
+FunnelKit is compatible with both UA and GA4 integration.

 Once you’re logged in, go to 'Admin' on the bottom left menu of your screen.